Pondidum/LuaProject/readme.md

 files
 -----

-The `files` node of the project can either be a table with values being file paths, or a function which defines the files:
+The `files` node of the project can either be a table with values being file paths, or a function which defines the files, or you can use the io helper:

 As a table: